SCLorentz/fran/README.md

 ### Start the server

-To start the server, use: `fpm run`, this command will make shure that everything necessary to make this project work is being executed and is working correctly.
+To start the server, use: `run`, this command will make shure that everything necessary to make this project work is being executed and is working correctly.